Explore the Historical Significance of Pukekura Park in New Plymouth

 Management Plan Requirement Required and regularly updated

-Community Involvement Engages public consultation and stakeholder input
+Community Involvement Includes public consultation and stakeholder input

-Through these strategies, Pukekura Park continues to be a cherished green space, balancing enjoyment, maintenance, and preservation.
+These strategies ensure Pukekura Park remains a cherished green space, balancing enjoyment and conservation.

 Community Pride and Recognition

-• Guided Wanderers' Walks and botanical-themed meetings foster a deeper appreciation for the park's beauty.
+• Guided walks and botanical meetings deepen appreciation for the park’s natural beauty.

-• The Friends of Pukekura Park organize buggy and walking tours, allowing everyone to engage with this natural treasure.
+• The Friends of Pukekura Park organize tours, ensuring everyone can engage with this natural treasure.

-• Recognized with the Green Flag Award for nine consecutive years, the park exemplifies excellence in park management.
+• Recognized with the Green Flag Award, it exemplifies excellence in park management.

-Pukekura Park stands as a testament to the pride and recognition of the community, embodying New Plymouth's rich history and commitment to preserving its beloved spaces.
+Volunteers play a vital role in maintaining its charm, strengthening community bonds.
+Pukekura Park stands as a symbol of New Plymouth’s history and dedication to preserving beloved spaces.

 Frequently Asked Questions